Correct Like Humans: Progressive Learning Framework for Chinese Text Error Correction: Acknowledgments

 \section{Acknowledgments}

-This research is supported by National Natural Science Foundation of China (Grant No.62276154), Research Center for Computer Network (Shenzhen) Ministry of Education, Beijing Academy of Artificial Intelligence (BAAI), the Natural Science Foundation of Guangdong Province (Grant No. 2023A1515012914), Basic Research Fund of Shenzhen City (Grant No. JCYJ20210324120012033 and JSGG20210802154402007), the Major Key Project of PCL for Experiments and Applications (PCL2021A06), and Overseas Cooperation Research Fund of Tsinghua Shenzhen International Graduate School (HW2021008).
+This research is supported by National Natural Science Foundation of China (Grant No.62276154), Research Center for Computer Network (Shenzhen) Ministry of Education, Beijing Academy of Artificial Intelligence (BAAI), the Natural Science Foundation of Guangdong Province (Grant No. 2023A1515 \\ 012914), Basic Research Fund of Shenzhen City (Grant No. JCYJ20210324120 \\ 012033 and JSGG20210802154402007), Shenzhen Science and Technology Program (Grant No. WDZC20231128091437002), the Major Key Project of PCL for Experiments and Applications (PCL2021A06), and Overseas Cooperation Research Fund of Tsinghua Shenzhen International Graduate School (HW2021008).

-\begin{CJK*}{UTF8}{gbsn} \begin{IEEEbiography}[{ }]{Shirong Ma} received the BEng degree from the Department of Computer Science and Technology, Tsinghua University, in 2021.
-He is currently working toward the Master degree with the Tsinghua Shenzhen International Graduate School, Tsinghua University.
-His research interests include natural language processing and deep learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Yinghui Li} received the BEng degree from the Department of Computer Science and Technology, Tsinghua University, in 2020.
-He is currently working toward the PhD degree with the Tsinghua Shenzhen International Graduate School, Tsinghua University.
-His research interests include natural language processing and deep learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Haojing Huang} received the BEng degree from College of Mathematics and Information \& College of Software Engineering, South China Agriculture University, in 2023.
-He is currently working toward a Master's degree with the Tsinghua Shenzhen International Graduate School, Tsinghua University.
-His research interests include natural language processing and deep learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Shulin Huang} received the BEng degree from the Department of Computer Science and Engineering, Northeastern University, in 2021.
-She is currently working toward Master's degree with the Tsinghua Shenzhen International Graduate School, Tsinghua University and mainly focusing on natural language processing. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Yangning Li} received the BEng degree from the Department of Computer Science and Technology, Huazhong University of Science and Technology, in 2020.
-He is currently working toward a Master's degree with the Tsinghua Shenzhen International Graduate School, Tsinghua University.
-His research interests include natural language processing and data mining. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Hai-Tao Zheng} received the bachelor's and master's degrees in computer science from the Sun Yat-Sen University, China, and the PhD degree in medical informatics from Seoul National University, South Korea.
-He is currently an associate professor with the Shenzhen International Graduate School, Tsinghua University, and also with Peng Cheng Laboratory.
-His research interests include web science, semantic web, information retrieval, and machine learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Ying Shen} received the PhD degree in computer science from the University of Paris Ouest Nanterre La Défense, France and the Erasmus Mundus master's degree in natural language processing from the University of Franche-Comt, France and the University of Wolverhampton, U.K. She is currently an associate professor with the School of Intelligent Systems Engineering, Sun Yat-Sen University.
-Her research interests include natural language processing and deep learning. \end{IEEEbiography} \end{CJK*}